khulnasoft-lab/khulnasoft-ui/doc/contributing/documentation_guidelines.md

 - Edge cases.
 - Deprecation warnings.

-Example of well-written documentation: [base alert default component](https://gitlab-org.gitlab.io/gitlab-ui/?path=/story/base-alert--default).
+Example of well-written documentation: [base alert default component](https://gitlab-org.gitlab.io/khulnasoft-ui/?path=/story/base-alert--default).

 ## Markdownlint

-[`markdownlint`](https://github.com/DavidAnson/markdownlint) enforces consistent styles throughout GitLab UI's documentation.
+[`markdownlint`](https://github.com/DavidAnson/markdownlint) enforces consistent styles throughout KhulnaSoft UI's documentation.
 We use `markdownlint`'s default rules.
 Some of the rules are customized in [`.markdownlint.yaml`](../../.markdownlint.yaml).
 If you have set up [`lefthook`](./lefthook.md), `markdownlint` runs on every commit if you have changed